vitaliy-urazov/flutter_dotenv/README.md

 # Advanced usage

+Refer to the `test/dotenv_test.dart` file for a better idea of the behaviour of the `.env` parser.

 ## Referencing

 You can reference variables defined above other within `.env`:

 ```
   FOO=foo